mjl-/mox/rfc/index.md

 This file lists RFC's by number and title. "make" fetches the RFC's and adds references back to the source code where they are referenced.
+Not all RFC's in this list have been implemented yet.

 Also see IANA assignments, https://www.iana.org/protocols